-Daisy – these usually grow in prime dog-walking locations, yet they need to be avoided.
+Daisies usually grow in prime dog-walking locations, yet they need to be avoided.
 Symptoms, if eaten, include lack of coordination and vomiting.

 Hydrangea – how can this beautiful plant be so dangerous to our pets?
 The petals and leaves of the plant harbour cyanogenic glycosides, otherwise known as cyanide.
 If chewed by our pets, symptoms can appear in as little as 20 minutes, with depression, diarrhoea and vomiting.

-Daffodil – it’s not only the bulbs that we need to be wary of, if daffodil flowers are eaten, your dog may become ill.
+Daffodil – it’s not only the bulbs that we need to be wary of; if daffodil flowers are eaten, your dog may become ill.
 Symptoms include changes to heart rate, fits, collapse or appearing wobbly or sleepy.

-Fungi – although not many of us will grow mushrooms in the garden, on our dog walks it’s quite common to come across fungi, and while some species are edible, others are very toxic.
+Fungi – although not many of us will grow mushrooms in the garden, on our dog walks.
+It’s quite common to come across fungi, and while some species are edible, others are very toxic.
 If poisonous varieties are eaten, symptoms may arise within a speedy ten minutes, vomit or blood in the stools, fits or hallucinations.
 If possible, take a sample of the affecting mushroom along to the Vet’s to help them to identify the species and treat your dog accordingly.